 - Split the vanilla bean in half and scrape the seeds out with a knife.
 Combine the vanilla bean seeds with heavy cream in a medium saucepan.
-Heat over medium heat until milk starts foaming around the edges.
+Heat over medium heat until cream starts foaming around the edges.
 Do not boil.
 Remove from heat and mix in the Chambord.
 Let cool for about 10 minutes.
 Strain mixture to remove vanilla beans.

 - In a large bowl, whip the egg yolks and sugar until pale yellow in color and slightly thicken.
 While stirring constantly, gradually add the hot cream mixture into the eggs mixture.
 Add the cream slowly to avoid cooking the eggs.
 Mix until combined.

 - Pour equal amounts into 6 ramekins (6 ounces each).
 Transfer ramekins to baking pans (9-inch or bigger) and fill baking pans with hot water about halfway up the sides of ramekins.

 - Bake custards until set but still jiggly in the center, about 35-40 minutes.
 Remove from oven and let cool on cooling rack.
 Cover with plastic wrap and refrigerate for at least 2 hours or overnight.